AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

     >![NOTE]
     >
-    > The **File type** filter is automatically applied based on the task and cannot be changed.
+    > In some cases, the **File type** filter is pre-applied on specific file type(s) based on the task and cannot be changed.
 For example, when browsing for an image, the filter is set to display only image files, and when creating reusable content, it is set to show only topic and map files.
 You can still adjust other filters such as document state, tags, or last modified date to refine your search results.

 - **Document state**: You can filter your search based on the current document state of the files.
 The available filter values are defined in the `repositoryFilters` field of the `ui_config.json file` and are associated with the folder profile you are currently using.